avishekdutta14/downstream_paprica/README.md

 Copy the script in the output folder of taxa_view.py python3 graph_view.py

 ## For enzyme_view.py
+*This version is deprecated please use enzyme_view_v2.py.*

 @author: Avishek Dutta (avishekdutta14@gmail.com)
 @requires: python3 and Pandas

-This script helps to name the EC numbers and also extracts the genes related sulfur and nitrogen cycle The input for this script is the combine_edge_results.py script (filename.ec_tally.csv) and enzyme_final.csv (present in the repository).
-This version is deprecated please use enzyme_view_v2.py.
+This script helps to name the EC numbers and also extracts the genes related sulfur and nitrogen cycle.
+The input for this script is the combine_edge_results.py script (filename.ec_tally.csv) and enzyme_final.csv (present in the repository).
 Copy the script in the folder containing filename.ec_tally.csv and enzyme_final.csv in paprica output folder and run as: python enzyme_view.py